Ashwin-Iyer1/Email-Writer-with-web-search/README.md

 what types of websites you want to get you can edit test.py and change the ".org" to any other domain to filter.

 # Issues / working on
-Currently working on many file types, getting emails from sites, going through google pages.
+Currently working on many file types, getting emails from sites

+#Fixed!
+able to parse through multiple google sites